Code-Institute-Submissions/SweetMagic/README.md

     * To see the full order summary during checkout, before confirming the buy;
     * To receive an order confirmation in my email;
     * To be able to view my order history;
+    * To be able to add and remove favorite products;
 * As the store owner/admin I expect:
     * To have an admin login;;
     * To be able to add, modify or delete products from the shop through the admin login;